Parents and Grandparents can greatly influence the environments that children grow up in and many of the experiences that they have.

 For instance there is evidence that genetics affect such things as appetite, the speed of eating, responsiveness to feelings of fullness (satiety) and even the enjoyment of food.
 However the environmental factors, that also play an important role in modelling eating behaviours, need consideration(1).

 Fighting obesity in children is a family affair

-Currently 32% of New Zealand adults are overweight and another 28% are obese.
-On top of this 10% of children are also obese.
+In 2021, 68% of New Zealand adults and 31% of children are overweight and obese.
 So being overweight is becoming accepted as the new norm in many OECD countries.

 “Wake up” to obesity

 Research in the Netherlands has found that the majority of parents failed to recognise overweight or obesity in their 5 and 11-year-old children.
 Children with normal weight were considered by their parents as a little too light.
 Overweight children were regarded as normal weight and obese children were considered normal or a little too heavy.
 This underestimation of overweight may impair a parents motivation to seek help.(2,3)

 Unfortunately, as fat gathers around the abdomen, the function of the organs found here (the liver, pancreas and gallbladder) that normally process fat and sugar, becomes impaired.
 This causes the fat and sugar levels in the blood to rise, thereby increasing the risk of developing diseases such as diabetes, heart disease, some forms of cancer, and respiratory illness.